jomariya23156/SuperGlue-for-Visual-Place-Recognition/README.md

 # SuperGlue for Visual Place Recognition

 ## Introduction
-We use SuperGlue and SuperPoint for VPR (Visual Place Recognition) task answering the question "Given a query image, where is this place in the map?".
+&nbsp;&nbsp;&nbsp;&nbsp;We use SuperGlue and SuperPoint for VPR (Visual Place Recognition) task answering the question "Given a query image, where is this place in the map?".

 Original SuperGlue works by Magic Leap Team, please see: